Haunting folk song "Shenandoah" rooted in Virginia, West Virginia

 Origin of the word "Shenandoah"

-Supposedly, the name "Shenandoah" was given to the river by George Washington, who surveyed much of the area before and after the Revolutionary War in honor of Chief Skenandoa of the Oneida tribe of New York.
+The name "Shenandoah" was supposedly given to the river by George Washington, who surveyed much of the area before and after the Revolutionary War in honor of Chief Skenandoa of the Oneida tribe of New York.
 Skenandoa had provided arms and food to the Continental Army, according to Carrie Hunter Willis and Etta Belle Walker in Legends of the Skyline Drive and the Great Valley of Virginia.

 The lower third of the Shenandoah River courses through West Virginia.
 (Photo: Chris Weisler)